4 min read

 Obtaining a Cryptocurrency License and Digital Token License in Serbia

 This regulation introduced significant innovations regarding the trading of cryptocurrencies and digital assets, as well as a number of obligations for entities providing services related to digital assets (“service providers“).
 One of the most significant provisions concerns the obligation of service providers to obtain licenses or permits from the competent authorities for providing services related to digital assets.
-In this way, the legislator introduces certain financial, technical, and organizational minimum standards concerning these services, in line with the specific nature of digital assets.
+In this way, the legislator introduced certain financial, technical, and organizational minimum standards concerning these services, in line with the specific nature of digital assets.

 Applications for permits are submitted to the National Bank of Serbia (NBS) if the services involve cryptocurrencies, while the Securities Commission is responsible for issuing permits for services related to digital tokens, as well as other types of digital assets that have the characteristics of financial instruments.